adur1990/Pass-for-macOS/README.md

 **Note: Passafari is currenlty a beta.
 Consider it broken expect errors and crashes.**

-Passafari is a Safari extension for zx2c4's pass, a UNIX based password manager.
+Passafari is a Safari extension for zx2c4's pass, the standard UNIX password manager.
 It retrieves your decrypted passwords for the current domain and allows you to auto-fill login forms.
 It uses Apples new [Safari App Extensions](https://developer.apple.com/documentation/safariservices/safari_app_extensions) API to communicate with a native sandboxed host app to do the security related stuff.

 ### Features